New Jersey Defective Machinery Attorneys

 Being injured by a defective product can be hard to recover from both physically and financially.
 There can be extensive expenses – medical treatment, lost wages, rehabilitative therapies, and other intangible costs as well.
 We understand.

 Blume Forte Fried Zerres & Molinari has experience in handling New Jersey product liability cases.
 We can determine if the injuries were caused by deficiencies in the design, manufacture, distribution, and/or instructions or information provided to the user of the product.
-Call us at (973) 635-5400.
+Call us at (973) 635-5400 to schedule a free consultation.